-- 5. On 23 September 2024 the Government set out expectations for Public Service departments and departmental agencies about the working from home practices of public servants.
-This included a requirement that agencies must actively monitor the prevalence and impact of working from home agreements, and be able to regularly report to the Public Service Commission about the number and nature of agreements they have in place. - 6.
-In response, the Public Service Commission collected information from all Departments and Departmental agencies about the prevalence of working from home arrangements of their staff. - 7.
-This report details the results of the recent collection.
+- 5. On 23 September 2024 the Government set expectations for Public Service departments and departmental agencies about the working from home practices of public servants.
+This included a requirement that agencies actively monitor the prevalence and impact of working from home agreements and be able to regularly report to the Public Service Commission on the number and nature of agreements they have in place. - 6.
+In response, the Public Service Commission collected information from all Departments and Departmental agencies about the prevalence of working from home arrangements. - 7.
+This report details the results of the recent collection and provides you with key messages to support you in your communications.